-Eight students from the Han Fortmann (Trinitas College) in Heerhugowaard were inspired by the VisKringloop in the Wieringermeer as an exam for the subject of Drawing.
-They walked along the dikes, became fascinated by the new nature and climbed the watchtower for an overview.
-The works of art became an Ode to the Bank.
+Eight students from Han Fortmann (Trinitas College) in Heerhugowaard were inspired by the VisKringloop in Wieringermeer for their art exam.
+They walked along the dykes, were fascinated by the new nature, and climbed the observation tower for a panoramic view.
+The artworks became an Ode to the Shore.

-The VisKringloop is a recently constructed nature reserve in the Wieringermeer.
-A meadow the size of 34 soccer fields turned into a wetland for fish with kilometers of nature-friendly banks.
-Here all the aquatic life that migrates between salt and fresh, such as baby eels, is given space.
-The Fish Circle is an enrichment for biodiversity as a whole and is already populated by numerous rare birds and insects.
+The VisKringloop is a recently created nature reserve in the Wieringermeer.
+A meadow the size of 34 soccer fields has been transformed into a wetland for fish with kilometers of nature-friendly banks.
+Here, all aquatic life that migrates between salt and fresh water, such as baby eels, has room to thrive.
+The VisKringloop enriches biodiversity as a whole and is already populated by numerous rare birds and insects.

 Design

-The unusual design of circles with water and dikes was conceived by artist Pé Okx in collaboration with bureau HOSPER and ecologist Cor ten Haaf.
-It refers to the time before the reclamation of the Wieringermeer in 1930, when the Zuiderzee still ruled here.
-The design is based on the perfectly round water ripples created when you throw two stones side by side into a pond.
-The shape intentionally contrasts with the straight lines in the Wieringermeerpolder.
+The unique design of circles with water and dykes was conceived by artist Pé Okx in collaboration with the HOSPER agency and ecologist Cor ten Haaf.
+It refers to the time before the reclamation of the Wieringermeer in 1930, when the Zuiderzee still ruled supreme here.
+The design is based on the perfectly round ripples that form when you throw two stones next to each other in a pond.
+The shape deliberately contrasts with the straight lines in the Wieringermeer polder.

 Prices

-The reason for choosing precisely the VisKringloop as a subject for the students' examinations was public interest in the exceptional qualities of this project.
-In 2022, the VisKringloop won the Arie Keppler Prize for best design in the category 'North Holland DNA'.
-There was appreciation for the landscape incorporation and design of a habitat for fish, as 'land art' in the polder.
-On top of that, the project received a nomination for the prestigious Dutch Design Awards.
+The reason for choosing the VisKringloop as the subject for the students' exam was the public interest in the exceptional qualities of this project.
+In 2022, the Fish Cycle won the Arie Keppler Prize for best design in the category 'North Holland DNA'.
+The project was praised for its integration into the landscape and its design as a habitat for fish, as 'land art' in the polder.
+In addition, the project was nominated for the prestigious Dutch Design Awards.

 Collaboration

-This is the seventh time the Water Board has partnered with Han Fortmann (Trinitas College) in Heerhugowaard.
-Each time, the Water Board gives a water-related exam assignment.
-The results are part of both a digital and a physical exhibition in the offices of HHNK.
+This is the seventh time that the water board has collaborated with Han Fortmann (Trinitas College) in Heerhugowaard.
+Each time, the water board sets a water-related exam assignment.
+The results are part of both a digital and a physical exhibition in the HHNK office.